sbgn/sbgn/docs/proposals.md

 ## Candidate for the Process Description L1.V2.0

+This version is based on the PD L1V1.3 specification and the previous release candidate that was proposed in December 2015.

 ### Process Description Specification L1.V2.0 proposal

+Please download and review the proposal draft:

 [PDF](./downloads/proposals/PD_L.V2.0.Proposal.Draft.pdf)

 ### Change log

-The document describes the main changes made in the new specification.
+This document describes the main changes made in the new specification:

 [PDF](./downloads/proposals/PD_L.V2.0.Log.pdf)